strykeforce/strykeforce.org/content/about/_about.md

 date: 2018-05-07T09:26:39-04:00
 draft: false
 title: About
+description: "Founded in 2009, Stryke Force is a FIRST Robotics Team from Kalamazoo, Michigan.
+Learn more about our team, students and partners."
 ---

 Team 2767, **Stryke Force** is a community [_FIRST<sup>®</sup>_ Robotics Competition](https://www.firstinspires.org/robotics/frc) team based in Kalamazoo, Michigan.
 We are FRC 2767, FTC 7228 and FTC 8553.